 Over the years, present and past members of the Scientists Working Group on Biological and Chemical weapons (SWG) have written hundreds of issued papers, commentaries and analyses.
 Many of these documents were never published, but distributed to relevant people and organizations.
-Some are over twenty years old, but are still relevant or have considerable historic or educational value.
+Some are over twenty years old, but are still relevant or have considerable historical or educational value.
 Here, key unpublished-issued and published papers may be accessed in their entirety from this website.
 These documents trace the activities of the SWG over the years.
-They are organized mainly by year they were issued or published.
+They are organized, mainly by the year they were issued or published, newest to oldest.

 Some of the earlier documents list the Federation of American Scientists as the SWG’s parent organization.
-About ten years ago we moved to the Center for Arms Control and non-Proliferation.
+The SWG is now housed at the Center for Arms Control and Non-Proliferation.

 Click on the titles below to access each document.

 November 1, 2023: Avian H5N1 Flu Deaths are Marching Forward (The Beat Goes On)